Category Archives: Seminary

 Ladd’s legacy within evangelical scholarship is hard to overstate.
 I argue in the book that he carved out a place for evangelicals in what was then the threatening and bewildering world of critical biblical scholarship.
 By demystifying the methods of critical scholarship, Ladd …

-“I regret seminary.”
+A friend of mine said recently, “I regret seminary.”